1.5 The J.S.D. and D.Comp.L. Program

 A J.S.D. candidate must spend at least two years (six academic quarters) in residence at the Law School while working on the dissertation.
 Residence requires living in Chicago.

 During the years in residence the candidate will be expected to participate in the academic activities at the Law School on a daily basis.
-This will include 1) taking at least three courses related to the dissertation in the Law School or elsewhere in the University during the two years of residence (this requirement may be waived for students who did their LL.M. studies at Chicago); 2) regular attendance at one of the faculty workshops; 3) regular attendance at the weekly faculty Works in Progress lunches; and 4) active participation in the Research Colloquium for J.S.D. students and fellows.
+This will include 1) taking at least three courses related to the dissertation in the Law School or elsewhere in the University during the two years of residence (this requirement may be waived for students who did their LL.M. studies at Chicago); 2) regular attendance at one of the faculty workshops; 3) regular attendance at the weekly faculty Works in Progress lunches; and 4) active participation in the research colloquium for J.S.D. students and fellows, known as the Junior Scholars Colloquium.

 Students may enroll in only one UChicago degree program at a time unless they (1) have approval in writing from the relevant UChicago programs and deans of students and (2) are enrolled in a joint – or dual degree program.